kcalliga/sample-use-cases/use-case-1/README.md

 C.  oc rsh/network-tools-<randomuid>
       curl http://<ipofsampleapplication>:8080

-D.  Create network-tools pod on tenant B and try to ping/curl (poirt 8080) the IP associated with sampleapplication pod in tenanta
+D.  Create network-tools pod on tenant B and try to ping/curl (poirt 8080) the IP associated with sampleapplication pod in tenanta.
+This should fail

 ● Pods/VMs in Tenant A cannot mount PVs from tenant B